gh-andre/KeePassFont/README.md

 to the original application.

-If you find something missing from the build instructions in this file, such as an inappropriate mix of some .Net assemblies between installed and built application, create an issue here.
+If you find something missing from the build instructions in this file, such as an inappropriate mix of some .Net assemblies between the installed and the built application, create an issue here.

 Similarly, if you find bugs in `KDBX_Dump_HTML.xsl`, also create an issue here.